 |Fujifilm X-T10 (⇒ lft | rgt)||2360||no||3.0||920||tilting||no||4000||8.0||5||no|

 |Fujifilm X-E1 (⇒ lft | rgt)||2360||no||2.8||460||fixed||no||4000||6.0||YES||no|

 Both the X-E3 and the 77D are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The 77D replaced the earlier Canon T6s, while the X-E3 followed on from the Fujifilm X-E2S.

-So what conclusions can be drawn?
+So how do things add up?
 Is there a clear favorite between the Fujifilm X-E3 and the Fujifilm X-E3?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Fujifilm X-E3:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).

 - More framing info: Has an electronic viewfinder that displays shooting data.